Dyslexia Awareness Month

 Engage with any of the many resources that help people understand what it’s like to live with dyslexia, and help raise awareness about this condition.

 Being able to read and write with ease is something most of us simply take for granted.
-Bu imagine what it would be like to look at a page of text and see distorted letters swirling before your eyes, or not seeing the difference between the letters “b” and “d”, etc. Sounds pretty awful, doesn’t it?
+But imagine what it would be like to look at a page of text and see distorted letters swirling before your eyes, or not seeing the difference between the letters “b” and “d”, etc. Sounds pretty awful, doesn’t it?

-The History of Dyslexia Awareness Month
+History of Dyslexia Awareness Month

 Dyslexia was first identified in German physician Oswald Berkhan in 1881 and officially named “dyslexia” by ophthalmologist Rudolph Berlin 6 years later.
 Berkhan discovered the existence of the developmental reading disorder later named dyslexia while studying the case of a young boy who had severe problems learning to read and write properly, despite being overall bright and intellectually and physically capable.

 How to Celebrate Dyslexia Awareness Month

 The best way to celebrate Dyslexia Awareness Month would be to do your best to see for yourself what being dyslexic means, and just how much it can impair your abilities to do different things you usually never think twice about, like reading your favorite magazine or billboards.
 Many images and videos have been made to help people understand how dyslexia works, so take the time to go through some of them in order to understand the extent of dyslexic people’s hardships.

 Another thing you could do is take part in the various Dyslexia Awareness events organized worldwide to help people become more aware of the disorder.
 These include exhibitions of art created by the dyslexic that are visual representations of how they see the world.
 There are also dances organized in various places that anyone wishing to support the cause may attend and encourage others to attend as well.